 - Answer a series of questions in class the instructor can review and expand on the answers or move on if the concept is well-understood.
-For example LectureTools and Menti are classroom response systems that can be used to gauge students' understanding of material in near real time-they work as an online version of a clicker.
-[BRENNA do we have other tools we would want to add instead of these?] - Submit one or two sentences identifying the main point of a
+For example LectureTools and Menti are classroom response systems that can be used to gauge students' understanding of material in near real time-they work as an online version of a clicker. - Submit one or two sentences identifying the main point of a concept on Menti.